ByteTools Logo

 With Caching:

-Not every task needs GPT-4.
+Not every task needs a flagship model.
 Route requests intelligently based on complexity.
-Simple tasks like classification, data extraction, and basic Q&A work perfectly with GPT-3.5 or Claude Haiku at a fraction of the cost.
+Simple tasks like classification, data extraction, and basic Q&A work perfectly with fast, low-cost tiers.

 Cost Comparison: Task-Based Model Selection